 Grade shall be captured in a manner similar to the one described in Section 9.3.4.
 A given manufacturing process may result in material that will meet multiple grade specifications.

-Reference Source
+Reference Source (repeat as necessary)

 Reference source shall be captured in a manner similar to the one described in Section 8.2.5).

-Physical Form
+Physical Form (repeat as necessary)

 Physical Form shall be captured in a manner similar to the one described in Section 9.1.10).

-Constituent
+Constituent (repeat as necessary)

 Impurities and degradents in additions to the substances listed in group 1 specified would be captured and listed as such.
 They may also be capatured as analytical darex.
 Constituent shall be captured in a manner similar to the one described in Section 9.1.9.

-Analytical Data
+Analytical Data (repeat as necessary)

 The information model allows the capture of specification data in an organized fashion.
 A given specification can be associated with more than one analytical method.
 This section will allow the capture of both known and unknown impurities, related substances and limit substances.
 Known impurities, related and limit substances will be defined as substances and assigned substance ids.
 This section will allow the capture of substance specification summaries in a standardized and organized manner.